wonsunahn/CS1632_Fall2025/syllabus.md

 exercises are done in-class and pre-recorded lectures are assigned as homework.
 The rationale: doing exercises is when students think deeply about the material and that is when most student questions are triggered --- hence, it makes more sense to have the instructor on-hand at that point of time.
+This class is semi-flipped, so classes will be a mix of lectures and in-class exercises as the situation demands.

-As such, this class is organized around the 10 in-class exercises that happen every week.
-Please refer to the [Class Schedule Page](schedule.md) to view what is happening each week and what recorded lectures you need to listen to when.
-Each exercise is meant to be done in-class during lecture hours, and for those of you who need a bit more time, I will give until the start of the next class to finish the exercise.
+As such, this class is organized around the 10 exercises that happen every week.
+We will get some hands-on experience on the exercises in class and you are expected to finish them at home, if you are unable to do so in class.
+Please refer to the [Class Schedule Page](schedule.md) to view what is happening each week.
+I will give until the start of the next exercise to finish the current exercise.

 Exercises are [formative
 assessments](https://en.wikipedia.org/wiki/Formative_assessment) --- meaning